Robert Heaton: Early years

 Heaton was born in Knutsford, Cheshire, and lived in Canada and Belgium as a child.
 He was musically gifted, eventually mastering the guitar and harmonica as well as the drums, for which he is better-known, and also played keyboards and fiddle.
 Heaton began playing guitar and drumming along to his dad's collection of trad jazz recordings.
-He developed a very eclectic musical taste, taking in obvious rock influences like Led Zeppelin and ZZ Top but also but also the country music of Johnny Cash and classical composers; Beethoven, Mozart, Tchaikovsky and Vivaldi.
+He developed an eclectic musical taste, taking in rock influences like Led Zeppelin and ZZ Top and also the country music of Johnny Cash and classical composers; Beethoven, Mozart, Tchaikovsky and Vivaldi.

 Hawkwind

 Heaton worked as a drum technician for Hawkwind from 1981 until 1983.
-However, following the departure of Ginger Baker in 1981, and with the band's de facto leader Dave Brock's increasing frustration at the inability of several replacements to keep perfect time, Heaton and The Cure's Andy Anderson filled the position for a brief period.
-With Heaton recording The Earth Ritual Preview EP with the band in 1983, and performing with them at that year's Stonehenge Free Festival, deputising for Andy Anderson.
+However, following the departure of Ginger Baker in 1981, and with the band's leader Dave Brock's increasing frustration at the inability of several replacements to keep perfect time, Heaton and The Cure's Andy Anderson filled the position for a brief period.
+Heaton recorded The Earth Ritual Preview EP with the band in 1983, and performed with them at that year's Stonehenge Free Festival, deputising for Anderson.
 Heaton left Hawkwind in 1983 in order to focus fully on his new project New Model Army whom he had joined in 1982, replacing previous drummer Rob Waddington.